manu682/grpc-demo/README.md

 ## Solution

 Use struct composition on the existing struct to embed the auto-generated struct.
-This will ensure that any addition of a new RPC will automatcially have an unimplemented response auto-generated for it.
+This will ensure that any addition of a new RPC will automatically have an unimplemented response auto-generated for it.

 <pre>
 ...